Sluimerstand/ProfessionShoppingList/README.md

 **Mouse interactions**

 - Drag: Move the tracking windows.
+- Shift+click Recipe: Link the recipe.
-- Left+click Recipe: Open the selected recipe (if known on current character).
+- Ctrl+click Recipe: Open the selected recipe (if known on current character).
 - Right-click Recipe #: Untrack 1 of the selected recipe.
 - Shift+right-click Recipe #: Untrack all of the selected recipe.
+- Shift+click Reagent: Link the reagent.
-- Shift+click Reagent: Add recipe for the selected subreagent, if it exists.
+- Ctrl+click Reagent: Add recipe for the selected subreagent, if it exists.
 (This only works for professions that have been opened with PSL active.)

 **Other features**